cxiong1/demos/README.md

 My projects will be separated by category.
 Under each section, it will contain a general overview of each project, such as its intended goal/purpose and some other specifics as well, programming language, and other skills.

+Within each repository will contain its own read me and this also serves to demonstrate my documentation ability.
+I've included visual aids in each readme as well.

 ### Data Science
 The Data science repository will contain 2 (two) projects, Baltimore Crime Map, and League of Legends Matchups.
 These projects were written in python and they utilize the numpy and pandas libraries from python.
 These projects are intended to demonstrate